kordless/grub-2.0/README.md

 # Grub 2.0
-You may imagine Grub-2.0 as an AI powered crawler.
+You may imagine Grub-2.0 as an AI powered crawler which extracts text and images as opposed to links.

-Grub-2.0 provides a "computed imagination function" allowing machines and humans to "see" and explore online content.
+Grub-2.0 provides a "computed imagination function" allowing machines and humans to "see" and explore image based content.
 Various machine learning models may be used to "crawl" or extract text and other images from a given page.
 The resulting data may be placed into an index where it can be searched or related to other content.

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/google_vision_example.png" width="200">